chinmaymk/aikit/docs/api/generated/functions/createProvider.md

 `T`

-The provider type ('openai', 'anthropic', or 'google')
+The flavor of AI you're in the mood for: 'openai', 'anthropic', or 'google'.

 ### config

 `T` _extends_ `"openai"` ? [`OpenAIConfig`](../interfaces/OpenAIConfig.md) : `T` _extends_ `"anthropic"` ? [`AnthropicConfig`](../interfaces/AnthropicConfig.md) : [`GoogleConfig`](../interfaces/GoogleConfig.md)

-Configuration options for the specified provider
+The configuration for your chosen flavor.

 ## Returns

 [`AIProvider`](../interfaces/AIProvider.md)

-An AIProvider instance configured for the specified provider
+An AIProvider, ready for action.

 ## Example